tarleb/perevir/README.md

 ID: `input` for the input and `expected` or `output` for the expected result.

-The example below is a very minimal test that would verify the build-in markdown reader, checking that it produces the correct "pandoc native" output.
+The example below is a very simple test that would verify the built-in Markdown reader, checking whether it produces the correct "pandoc native" output.

 ````` markdown